Applying and accepting your residence contract

 Apply for residence through an online form

-Whether you're a first year student, upper-year, exchange student, grad or family, you can Apply for Residence Here.
+Whether you're a first-year student, upper-year, exchange student, grad or family, you can Apply for Residence Here.
+When do applications open?
+Check out our important dates page!

 Check your UWaterloo email account